 In this case, section GD 10 deems an amount of adequate rent to be payable, even though in terms of the contract between the lessor and the lessee it is not.
-The section then further deems the fictional rent to be payable on specified days and finally deems the rent to be gross income of the lessor.
+The section then further deems the fictional rent to be payable on specified days and finally deems the rent to be income derived by the lessor.